-While parenting coordination is not the answer in every case, for some parties it provides a much-needed alternative for quick dispute resolution.
+While parenting coordinators are not the answer in every case, for some parties they provide a much-needed alternative for quick dispute resolution.

 By Marlene Eskind Moses and Beth A. Townsend, Family Lawyers

 Some divorced or divorcing parents experience a particularly high degree of conflict in addressing issues that for others are considered mundane.
 Each instance of contact, such as attending a child’s sporting event, is an opportunity for parents to act inappropriately or antagonistically.
-What if such potential confrontations could be mitigated by careful planning, counseling and intervention?
-Enter the parenting coordinator.
+What if such potential confrontations could be mitigated by careful planning, counselling and intervention?
+Enter the parenting coordinators.

 The use of parenting coordinators in child custody and visitation cases is a relatively new practice gaining wider acceptance in some states.
 The concept dates back to the early 1990s.
 The role of this professional is to help parents manage ongoing issues, usually in association with, or in the aftermath of, high-conflict divorces.
 The Guidelines for Parenting Coordination developed by the Association of Family and Conciliation Courts’ (AFCC) Task Force on Parenting Coordination describes parenting coordination as “a child-focused alternative dispute resolution process in which a mental health or legal professional with mediation training and experience assists high-conflict parents to implement their parenting plan by facilitating the resolution of their disputes in a timely manner, educating parents about how their children’s needs can best be met, and with prior approval of the parties and/or the court, making decisions within the scope of the court order or appointment contract.”
 The goal of the process is to assist parents in implementing their parenting plan, monitoring compliance with the details of the plan, and resolving conflicts quickly, particularly those that are time-sensitive and involve day-to-day issues.